I have been wanting to get this post done for a long time. Lots of folks ask me about my healthy homemade dog treats.

 You can find this recipe and others like it in my book titled: “Caveman Dog Treats For Your BFF: Easy Step-By-Step Instructions For Making All Natural Dog Treats Using REAL Food And Your Dehydrator.”
 It is available on Amazon.
 I also talk a bit about why I make my own dog treats, dehydrator selection, and a few other topics.
-While I prefer giving the BFFs treats without grains, Midge does give them Brew Bones, which they gobble up.
+While I prefer giving the BFFs treats without grains, Midge does give them Milk Bones, Brew Bones, all of which they gobble up.

 For this recipe, I use the pre-sliced meat from our local megamart.
 They have several options to choose from, –thin cut milanesa, thin-cut sirloin, and sometimes a “thin cut something else.”